psy0rz/zfs_autobackup/README.md

 ...
 ```

-Because we dont want to backup everything, we can exclude certain filesystem by setting the property to false:
+Because we don't want to backup everything, we can exclude certain filesystem by setting the property to false:

 ```console
 [root@pve ~]# zfs set autobackup:offsite1=false rpool/swap